mrkraimer/testDatabaseCPP/README.md

 ## manyChannels test

-This is a tests that starts an IOC with 50,000 DBRecords.
+This is a tests that starts an IOC with 50,000 records.
 There are two IOCs for the test.
 One creates 50,000 DBRecords.
 The other creates 50,000 PVRecords.
 Only one at a time should be started.

-and a clients that provides a combination of channelGet, channelPut, and monitor.
+Client code provides a combination of channelGet, channelPut, and monitor.

 ### Start DBRecords IOC for test